Agontuk/react-native-geolocation-service/README.md

 ```

 # API

+> Note that `enableHighAccuracy` may not be necessary for all use cases.
+The default accuracy is to within 100m, whereas `enableHighAccuracy` will give you the best location available, which may consume more power and take longer for the initial location to be returned.

 #### `async requestAuthorization(authorizationLevel) (iOS only)`
 Request location permission based on the authorizationLevel parameter.
 Can be either `"whenInUse"` or `"always"`.
 You have to configure the plist keys during setup.